Toptranslation/hermes/README.md

-# TTLDAP: TopTranslation LDAP script
+# Hermes: TopTranslation LDAP script

 ## What is this?

-TTLDAP is a Python script, which simplifies our LDAP user management at Toptranslation.
+HERMES is a Python script, which simplifies our LDAP user management at Toptranslation.
 Our LDAP server resides in a Docker container, and it doesn't expose itself to the outside world.
 So instead of manually playing with LDAP every time we need a change, I wrote this script, in